CSCfi/csc-user-guide/docs/apps/pdal.md

 ## License

 PDAL is licensed with the BSD open source license.
-The full licence can be found [here](https://pdal.io/copyright.html)
+The full licence can be found from the [PDAL webpage](https://pdal.io/copyright.html)

 ## Citation